How to Prove Innocence When Falsely Accused of Sexual Assault – Part 2

 By Sydney Sullivan

-The story starts in the summer of 2016 when a general practice physician was asked by a local State Senator to be the doctor of record for a gentleman that was later found to be under the unwanted control of the senator.
+The story starts in the summer of 2016 when a general practice physician was asked by a local State Senator he had never met before to be the doctor of record for a gentleman that was later found to be under the unwanted control of the senator.
 The doctor had no reason to decline since the gentleman was already his patient through the community clinic.

 Continue reading